hiteshramola/weatherApp/README.md

 Open [http://localhost:3200](http://localhost:3200) to view it in the browser.

 The main page will show a basic UI with an input box for user to enter their location.

-User can also choose to automatically get location by clicking the marker just beside the input box.
+User can also choose to automatically get location by clicking the marker just beside the input box and giving location permission to browser.

 The application shows a graphical representation of the weather with temprature which can be changed to Fahrenheit or Celcius on click of the temprature shown.